For this tutorial we do not offer a free download of the pattern.

 ![]() ![]() |

-Sew the facing onto the lining 5 mm from the edge.
+Sew the facing to the lining 5 mm from the edge.

 13. SEW THE LINING INTO THE BAG